Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Introduction

-Currently, there are three common ways to design initial state distributions for learning fall recovery via DRL: 1) initialization from demonstrations \cite{peng2018deepmimic}, 2) initialization from random distributions \cite{lee2019robust}, and 3) initialization from predefined poses \cite{yang2020multi}.
+Currently, there are three common ways to design initial state distributions for learning fall recovery via DRL: 1) initialization from demonstrations \cite{peng2018deepmimic}, 2) initialization from random distributions \cite{reda2020learning}, and 3) initialization from predefined poses \cite{yang2020multi}.
 For initialization from demonstrations, the performance is limited to the demonstrated examples.
-For initialization from random distributions, it is not data efficient \cite{reda2020learning} because of the redundant exploration that certain regions of the state space are too frequently visited during the training process.
+For initialization from random distributions, it is not data efficient \cite{reda2020learning} because of the redundant exploration.
 Also, corner cases may suffer from insufficient exploration because of skewed data collection.
-As a result, the diversity of exploration cannot be guaranteed.
-For initialization from predefined poses, states that lack intuition or heuristics are very likely to be missed, and the generalization can be a problem despite high data efficiency.
+As a result, the diversity of exploration is not guaranteed.
+For initialization from predefined poses, states that lack heuristics are very likely to be missed, and the generalization can be a problem despite high data efficiency.

 In this work, we aim to automatically discover initial states that can help achieve high robustness while still being data efficient.
 We propose to achieve this by clustering the static poses of the robot and applying centroids as initial states.